AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/storage_slots.md

 With this note structure, the contract can require that only notes sitting at specific storage slots can be used by specific operations, e.g., if transferring funds from `from` to `to`, the notes to destroy should be linked to `H(map_slot, from)` and the new notes (except the change-note) should be linked to `H(map_slot, to)`.

 That way, we can have logical storage slots, without them really existing.
 This means that knowing the storage slot for a note is not enough to actually figure out what is in there (whereas it would be for looking up public state).

+## Note type IDs

+The notion of `storage slots` has helped enable a structured approach to data discovery and validation, but it does not allow a smart contract to hold multiple types of notes within one `map`.
+This is because notes within a `map` would get their own storage slot that is dynamically computed for each key.

+This has been solved with the concept of note type IDs.
+Each note type now has its own ID unique to its smart contract which tells the PXE how to handle it.
+The note type ID must be specified in the `compute_note_hash_and_nullifier()` function which you can read more about [here](../functions/compute_note_hash_and_nullifier.md).